Mariastella Gelmini: Critics

 In October 2008 demonstrations took place across Italy against the school reform proposed by Gelmini.
 In 2009 the reform was approved.
 On 8 October 2010 further demonstrations by students occurred in all the major Italian cities against Gelmini's recent reforms.

 On 14 December 2010, when Gelmini's school budget cuts law was enacted, millions of students expressed their contempt, resulting in more than 20 million in damages to the capital, Rome.

 Controversies

 On 23 September 2011 she attracted widespread criticism for a statement released on the Education ministry website, with regard to the breakthrough at the Gran Sasso laboratory in Abruzzo, Italy, where neutrinos were recorded at a speed greater than the speed of light.

 The statement wrongly declares that the Italian Government had contributed to building a tunnel between the Gran Sasso National Laboratory and CERN in Switzerland.
 Such a tunnel does not exist.
 The two locations are approximately 750 km apart.
 This statement caused controversy both in and outside Italy, and spawned a wave of jokes on the Internet making fun of the announcement.

-Gelmini defended herself saying that her declaration referred to the tunnel used only to send the first flux of neutrins; Giovanni Bignami, president of "Istituto nazionale di astrofisica", defended Minister's statement.
+Gelmini defended herself saying that her declaration referred to the tunnel used only to send the first flux of neutrinos; Giovanni Bignami, president of "Istituto nazionale di astrofisica", defended Minister's statement.